rckwzrd/rckwzrd.github.io/_posts/2022-10-26-creating-a-lego-database.md

 ## Installing SQLite3

-Installing SQLite3 on a linux machine is fortunately a simple task.
+Before we can provision the lego databse we need to install SQLite on a personal linux machine.
+Fortunately installing SQLite3 is a simple task.

 First check if SQLite3 is installed by running `which` in a terminal: